gustafnk/microservice-websites/index.md

 When we build pages with parts from different teams, we’re building a *network* of pages and parts.
 The properties of a network as a whole depends largely on the way we integrate the parts, which in turn depends on how we build the parts.
 But the way we build the parts depends in turn on the way we integrate the parts, which depends on what properties we want the network as a whole to have.
 How do we resolve this deadlock?

-A rhetorical question: what do you think is most important, the network as a whole (the parts and their integrations) or the sum of all parts (without the integrations)? we think we shouldn't fall into the trap of letting the parts dictate how we integrate the whole.
+A rhetorical question: what do you think is most important, the network as a whole (the parts and their integrations) or the sum of all parts (without the integrations)?
+We think we shouldn't fall into the trap of letting the parts dictate how we integrate the whole.
 Instead, the whole should set the constraints on how we can build the parts.

 So, what are good ways of building a network of microservice websites and components?